vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can I control if a user is remembered in the browser (set up as 2FA)?

-No. Vipps Login do not support merchants specifying that the user needs to use the app to authenticate (two factor authentication - 2FA).
+No. Vipps Login do not support merchants specifying that the user needs to use the app to authenticate (two-factor authentication - 2FA).
 The end-user chooses whether he would like to be remembered in browser or not.
 This is seen as a key feature of the service.

 ## Can I see statistics on Vipps Login usage?